 List of Shows

-Historical Miniatures Society of Northeastern Oklahoma, Tulsa, OK: 2022 date pending
+Historical Miniatures Society of Northeastern Oklahoma, Tulsa, OK: June 11 2022

 The webpage does not seem to be updated.
 Check their Facebook page for more current info.